wp-plugins/confident-captcha/readme.txt

 == Screenshots ==

 1. Confident CAPTCHA with Logo and Billboard
+2. Confident CAPTCHA with Logo
+3. Confident CAPTCHA mobile on cell phone
+4. Confident CAPTCHA mobile on tablet
+5. Confident CAPTCHA with Billboard

 == ATTENTION ==
 To install our CAPTCHA you have to follow instructions in Installation tab.
 Otherwise the CAPTCHA won't work correctly.